MediciHouse07/Learning_Records/FM_05_statistics_110.md

 - LOLN holds in Markov chain case as well
 - 1 by M matrix is a vector
 - the reason that he uses vector times Q is because of the way he define Q, his Q is on row wise not column wise

+2022/06/19:

+3000<->End

+- he also use row vector, 1 by M vector
+- Xn and,  s vector PMF at time n
+- s is 1 by M matrix, Q is M by M matrix
+-  does it exist, is it unique, stationary dist is referring s vector

 ### Lecture 32 <br>
 #### REX 1 2022/04/16